yjthu/obaDIA/README.md

 Each parameter is explained in detail as follows:
 ##### -fas
 This parameter is used to set the input protein sequence file.
-Only standard FASTA format file is accepted, with the first line is the protein identifier start with `>`, the second line is the protein sequence, the protein sequence can also be broken into multiple lines.
-The protein identifier must be consist of letters and numbers, and no blank or special characters are allowed, except for `_`.
+Standard FASTA format file is only accepted-the first line is the protein identifier starting with `>` and the second line is the protein sequence that can also be broken into multiple lines.
+The protein identifiers must consist of letters and numbers, and no blank or special characters are allowed, except for `_`.
 For the the protein identifier uniprot ID is prefered because we need to link it to the uniprotKB database, but this is not necessary.

 ##### -exp
 This parameter is used to set the input abundance matrix file.
-Only standard TSV format file is accepted, which means each column is seperated by tab.
-For DIA data, protein-level, peptide-level or fragment-level matrix is acceptable, if use protein-level file as input, no need to set the `-level` parameter; if use peptide-level or fragment-level matrix as input, the `-level`  parameter must be set to either `pep` or `frag`.
+Ttandard TSV format file is only accepted, which means each column is seperated by tab.
+For DIA data, protein-level, peptide-level or fragment-level matrix is acceptable, if using protein-level file as input, no need to set the `-level` parameter; if using peptide-level or fragment-level matrix as input, the `-level`  parameter must be set to either `pep` or `frag`.

 ##### -level
 This parameter is used to set the level or type of input abundance matrix file.
-The default value is `prot`; if use peptide-level or fragment-level matrix as input, it must be set to either `pep` or `frag`.
+The default value is `prot`; if using peptide-level or fragment-level matrix as input, it must be set to either `pep` or `frag`.

 ##### -out
-This parameter is used to set the output directory, it must be a absolute path, a reletive path is not allowed.
+This parameter is used to set the output directory, it must be an absolute path since a reletive path is not allowed.

 ##### -group
 This parameter is used to assign the samples to the groups and set the order of groups.
-Use sample names but not group names to set it.
+Using sample names rather than group names to set it.
 For samples in the same group, the sample names should be seperated by `/`.
-For different groups, the seperater between samples should be `,`.
-The sample names must can be found in the first row of the abundance matrix, and must be consist of letters and numbers, and no blank or special characters are allowed, except for `_`.
+For different groups, the delimiter between samples should be `,`.
+The sample names must be found in the first row of the abundance matrix and consist of letters and numbers, and no blank or special characters are allowed except for `_`.

 ##### -name
 This parameter is used to set the group names, according to the order of `-group` parameter.

 ##### -comp
 This parameter is used to set the comparison between groups for DE analysis.
 For only one comparison, the default value is set to `1:2`; for multiple comparisons, it must be set according to the index of the order of `-name` parameter.
-For example, `-comp 2:1,3:1,4:1,5:1,6:1` means every group shoud be compared to the first group, with the first group as a control.
+For example, `-comp 2:1,3:1,4:1,5:1,6:1`, indicating every group shoud be compared to the first group that is designed as control.

 ##### -fc
 This parameter is used to set the log2(foldChange) cutoff for DE proteins.
 The default value is 1.